 Certified Nurse’s Aides must undergo federal and state-required training and obtain certification to assist patients with all aspects of daily living.
-Numerous CNAs begin their healthcare careers as entry-level CNAs then advance to other careers in the industry.
+Numerous CNAs begin their healthcare careers as entry-level CNAs and then advance to other careers in the industry.
 The affordable cost of training and low barriers to entry are the main reasons people, in general, choose this career path.
-While training cost is lower than the cost for other industries, the cost for enrollment can be prohibitive to many prospective nurse aides.
+While training cost is lower than the cost for other industries, the cost of enrollment can be prohibitive to many prospective nurse aides.
 If you have more desire than funds in your bank account, there are several places you can look to get funding and fulfill your dream of becoming a Certified Nurse Aide.
 Start by identifying programs within your state.

 Start at the federal level

 CNA training programs are generally short-term courses, which makes it difficult to find the federal funding offered for degree programs.
 However, due to the huge demands in the healthcare sector, there might be federally sponsored grants for nurse aides in your state.
 Consult with a representative at your state’s Department of Labor to identify programs that could help with funding.
 Ask about grants for minority ethnic groups or continuing education incentives for single mothers.
 DOL representatives will be able to identify current or upcoming programs and grants and will notify you about future opportunities.

 Related: CNA Classes by State

 Economic-development agencies in your state may offer funding to assist with training, grants and tax credits.
 Some grants pay for your education in exchange for an agreement to work for the state.
 Your state might also fund training programs at several outlets across the state, but there are specific requirements for free enrollment.
 Grants and funding agencies do not carry the same names, so use key phrases instead of the name of the program or grant when you search online.